FrogPossibility/Navigo_Browser/README.md

 ## 📞 Contact

-For questions or support, please open an issue or contact the maintainer at: profrogcreator@gmail.com
+For questions or support, please open an issue or contact the maintainer at:
+`profrogcreator@gmail.com`

 ---

-Happy browsing with Quantum! 🚀✨
+Happy browsing with Navigo! 🚀✨